Introduction from author, Anthony Van Couvering

 with.
 Also concerned with funding.
 This is CENTR's concern.

-Bill Manning - I question and am concerned about the creation of a
+Bill Manning - I question and am concerned about the creation of a new

 document series.
 The Internet community uses the RFC series.
-I have
+I have worked

-on the Internet for 15 - 20, and I've seen a lot of RFCs that state
+on the Internet for 15 - 20, and I've seen a lot of RFCs that state the

 current state of affairs.
 I urge ICANN, once consensus has been reached,